ericmedvet/slides/advanced-programming-2223/03-first-class.md

 ### Conventions

-Name of arrays (i.e., identfiers of references to arrays):
+Name of arrays (i.e., identifiers of references to arrays):

 - plural form of the corresponding reference
   - `Person[] persons`, `Person[] employees`, ...